pesos/members-list/members-list.md

 **Link to Profile**: [prathima-b](https://github.com/prathima-b)
 **About Me**:
-Hey!,I try to explore things but never really end up in a topic which is related to the one I started with and I like to be more of a routine-mechanical person than a research type in the future, I also have watched a lot of tv shows ... :) .
+Hey!,I try to explore things but never really end up in a topic which is related to the one I started with and I like to be more of a routine-mechanical person than a research type in the future.
+Also I love to play outdoor games.

 **Name**: Ch.
 Vishal Ratnam
 **SRN**: PES1201701775